Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Regularity Structures

-\begin{rmk} We will utilize the framework established in \cite{general_discrete}, which concerned the scales larger than $\eps$.
-For scales smaller than $\eps$, we can extract small power of $\eps$ to make this part vanish as $\eps\rightarrow0$ according to the definition of $\|\cdot\|_{\gamma_1,\gamma_2;<\eps}$. \end{rmk}
+\begin{rmk} We utilise the framework in \cite{general_discrete} concerning scales larger than $\eps$.
+For scales smaller than $\eps$, we extract small positive powers of $\eps$ to make it vanish as $\eps\rightarrow0$ according to the definition of $\|\cdot\|_{\gamma,\eta;<\eps}$. \end{rmk}

 Following \cite[Section~3.3]{HX19}, we denote the collection of models $\Pi^\eps$ such that $\$ \Pi^\eps\$_\eps<\infty$ by $\sM_\eps$ and compare $\Pi^\eps\in\sM_\eps$ and $\Pi\in\sM$ using $\$ \Pi^\eps;\Pi\$_{\eps;0}$.
 We now present the fixed point theorem.